What this is, in plain language

 Why a clinician orders it

-To investigate severe headaches, neurological symptoms, suspected tumors, MS, stroke follow-up, or unexplained changes in cognition or vision.
+Severe headaches with red flags, neurological symptoms, suspected tumors, MS, stroke follow-up, or unexplained changes in cognition or vision.

 Medical necessity — what insurers usually look at